Students must be registered for classes (minimum of one credit hour) to enroll in the insurance program.

 Part-time graduate students who do not want to use the Student Health Center and do not pay the student health fee can enroll in the insurance policy but will pay a higher deductible.

-The Student Health Center also provides a list of participating providers for the insurance plan.
+The Student Health Center is a provider for the insurance plan and also maintains a list of other participating providers for the insurance plan.

 If you cannot afford the premium the insurance plan that provides coverage for your children, you may choose state coverage.
 The State of Missouri offers a Health Insurance Program for Children, entitled MC + for Kids for low-income families who do not have access to affordable health insurance.
 This program does not count student loans, grants, work-study, fellowships, or parental support as income to meet the low-income eligibility requirement.